HQUT/leafswap/README.md

 ```
 ## Deployment

-This application is configured to be deployed using Firebase Hosting, which provides fast and secure hosting for your web app.
+This application is configured to be deployed using Firebase Hosting.
 Follow these steps to deploy your application:

 # Prerequisites
 - Ensure you have Firebase CLI installed.
 If not, install it globally via npm: